-Table 16.6: Types of Logging Levels
+42. Table 16.6: Types of Logging Levels

 Level Description DEBUG The DEBUG level logs are fine-grained informational events that are most useful to debug any problem.
 Debug level is useful for programmers.
 INFO The INFO level logs are informational messages that highlight the progress of Process flow execution.
 In INFO, status (successful or failure) of each activity is displayed.
 ERROR In ERROR, possible cause of failure of an activity is displayed.
-DEFAULT If you select Default, logging level, which is set as default in System Configuration, is selected.
+By default Error is selected in the Logging Level .